vippsas/vipps-solutions/vending-machines/README.md

 When the customer scans the QR code, they go directly to the Vipps payment screen on their phone, where they can approve the payment.

-The QR code is a dynamic representation of the payment url, and user needs to scan the QR code within 5 minutes.
+The QR code is a dynamic representation of the payment url, and the user needs to scan the QR code within 5 minutes.

 ### When to use